y-scope/clp/docs/src/user-guide/quick-start-cluster-setup/multi-node.md

     {style=lower-alpha}
     1. Uncomment the file.
-    2. Set the username and password to something appropriate.
+    2. Choose an appropriate username and password.
        * Note that these are *new* credentials that will be used by the components.

 3. Choose which hosts you would like to use for the controller components.